bryantduongconsulting/bryantduongconsulting.github.io/_pages/services.md

 ## Qualifications

-As a PhD student at Penn, I offer career and admissions counseling online via meeting software of choice, with a focus on providing the highest level of service.
+As a PhD student at the University of Pennsylvania (Penn), I offer career and admissions counseling online via meeting software of choice, with a focus on providing the highest level of service.
 A long term relationship is built on trust and open communication; I respond to most emails/texts within 3-6 hours.

 My students call on me for assistance on career and undergraduate/graduate admissions counsulting.
 If you are looking for help with admissions application preparation, admission essay prep, or career consulting - please do not hesitate to reach out.